-Let me introduce you to our design lead, Emma Foley.
+To answer these questions, let me introduce you to our Design Lead, Emma Foley.
 I interviewed her to discuss why color matters when designing websites and how color impacts the perception of brands.
-We started by talking about emotion…
+Here’s a transcript of our discussion…

 What is the power of color when it comes to our emotions?

-But beyond that, how will emotion be elicited when using a color when we consider the context it’s in?
-What imagery will be with it, what type of copy is with it, who is this brand, and what would a specific color mean for the brand?
+As a designer, it’s important to know how an emotion will be elicited when using a color—especially given the context it’s in.
+What imagery will be used in tandem it?
+What type of copy?
+Who is this brand, and what would a specific color mean for the industry?
 How would it impact them?

-To what extent does color matter when it comes to recognizing a brand?
+To what extent does color matter when it comes to branding and brand recognition?

-I think there are two schools of thought with this: it’s either, ‘This is our brand color, that’s it, we have to use it.’
-Or, ‘We have a color and we can play around with that because the rest of how we present ourselves is very strong and solid.’
+As a designer, I usually see two schools of thought with this: it’s either, “This is our brand color, that’s it, we have to use it.”
+Or, “We have a color and we can play around with that because the rest of how we present ourselves is very strong and solid.”

 Does color on a brand’s website affect if a brand stands out from the competition?

-I think color can also scare some people away from your brand, but I think that’s a question of who is your audience and how you want to speak to them.
-Once you recognize that as much as you might want them to, everyone is not going to be your audience.
-So if you focus in and build a strong community of people you want to talk to, you can do a lot with using color as the first interaction with those people.”
+That said, I color can also scare some people away from your brand.
+When to deviate and which color to use is a questions of your audience is and how you want to speak to them.
+As with a lot of design choices, if you focus in and build a strong community of people you want to talk to, you can do a lot with using color to stand apart and connect with specific audiences.